kevinmutwiri/soft-skills/week3/empathy.md

 ## 3. Empathic concern

 The felt sense that when I see you are in trouble, I spontaneously want to help out.
 Genuinely concerned about helping people get better, learn to do better

+## Empathy for Problem Solving

+"Empathetic problem solving is the ability to **really understand and feel another’s perspective in a conflict or issue.** Empathetic problem-solving is about **what you do in communication while solving a problem** but also about what you don’t do." - Chris Stathakis

+That statement jumped out in this 2-minute read called [The Art of Problem Solving by Chris Stathakis](https://www.stathakis.com/blog/leadership/the-art-of-empathetic-problem-solving).
+Read and pay special attention to the differences between empathetic and Non-empathetic problem-solving.